pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 when propagating the events of an application, so that events are not missed, duplicated, jumbled, or unnecessarily delayed.

-Like an entity, an application sequence could be sequenced with integers or timestamps.
+The events of an application sequence could be sequenced with integers or timestamps.

 Timestamps
 ~~~~~~~~~~